dipesh4036/ecommerce-shop/README.md

 ## Installation and Setup

 1. Clone the repository to your local machine.
-2. Navigate to the project directory and run `npm install` to install all dependencies.
+2. Navigate to the project directory and run `npm install` or `bun install` to install all dependencies.
-3. Run `npm start` to start the application.
+3. Run `npm dev` or `bun run dev` to start the application.
 4. Open `http://localhost:3000` in your browser to view the website.

 Thank you! 🤍
-– Nigar Safarova